SCHOOL’S OUT, ROOKIES! And, for me and any fellow graduates, it’s out FOREVER!

-I have appreciated this four-year chunk of life and the time I spent trying to understand it all more than I can express, but if I attempt to process any of it now, or even put on a song I used to like, I am overcome with guilt over the idea that I might be keeping myself from all the people I’m about to become and all the lives I’ve yet to lead, and I do not want to die with any potential untapped.
+I have appreciated this four-year chunk of life and the time I spent trying to understand it all more than I can express, but if I attempt to process any of it now, or even put on a song I used to like, I am overcome with guilt over the idea that I might be keeping myself from all the people I’m about to become and all the lives I’ve yet to lead, and I do not want to die with any of my potential untapped.

 I don’t know if I would be this hellbent on being hellbent if I didn’t have the motivation of heartbreak.
 One poem I’ve written out a few times just to better ingrain the words in my ’tude is by Rainer Maria Rilke:

 You see, I want a lot.

 the darkness that comes with every infinite fall